n2ux/FeDXCluster/README.md

 # FeDXCluster
-A Federated DX Cluster Server
+A Modern Federated DX Cluster Server supporting AX.25, HTTPS, and SSH connections as well as server to server federation using ActivityPub.